 When planning your ambulance space, you can’t forget sanitization

 Operations are finished when your ambulance is clean.
 A flat, rigid, smooth surface is the best option to make cleaning operations fast and accurate.
 Design goals have to be reached in compliance with the international standards EN1789 and EN1865; essential elements to consider when planning the patient compartment.
 The stretcher support could solve a lot of problems and create space which previously didn’t exist.
 The device has to be compliant with the EN1789 and EN1865.
 The stretcher support must therefore also resist to 10G and 20G force.
 It must ensure all safety requirements, so we cannot consider having any sharp edges or angles.

-Last but not least, the move must be comfortable for the patient
+Last but not least, ambulance stretcher support provides a move that will be comfortable for the patient